 Agency: An agency is a legal entity such as a corporate client, medical doctor or clinic, psychologist(s), non-government organisation, or government department.

-Client: Any person(s) or entity who enters into a contractual arrangement for services.
+Client: Any person(s) or entity who enters into communication with the Provider via any means or media and/or via a contractual arrangement for services.

 Client Direct Consultations: CDC’s are available to the public only, and not to professionals or corporate bodies (for relevant categories please see ‘corporate,’ and ‘clinical supervision’).